jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 In such a case, all resource descriptions pointed to by canonical collections need to be checked.

 The cost of a single validation can be linear in the number of properties the description has.
-Since the focus of the resource is on a single named node, only that named node should be seen as a focus node in the validation.
+Since the focus of the resource is on a single named node, only that named node should be considered as a focus node in the validation.

 The computational load could be reduced when multiple resource descriptions share have overlapping descriptions.
 A shape could in that case be defined as a conjunction using `sh:and`.